Get Your Financial Fix! Subscribe For Our Latest Planning Tips.

 6. Take out a reverse mortgage

 Reverse mortgages are a financial product available only to those 62 and older.
 They are similar to home equity loans, except they work backwards.
-(For a more detailed explanation of reverse mortgages, see our Reverse Mortgage Buyers’ Guide.)
 You receive a loan against the equity in your real estate, but instead of beginning payments immediately, no payment is required until you sell the home.
 At that point, the full amount, both principal and interest, must be paid back.

 Also be aware that reverse mortgages are complicated to obtain, and they contain some pitfalls.
 For example, the home must not be allowed to fall into disrepair; also, Medicaid counts the income from a reverse mortgage when determining how much government assistance you qualify for.
 However, the two major restrictions on the usefulness of reverse mortgages are that, first, a reverse mortgage can only help you if you have a low mortgage or own your home free and clear, because part of the money you receive must be used to fully pay off the original mortgage.
 Second, banks typically charge higher fees for reverse mortgages.